 - Estimated requested fund (USD) with basic budget (e.g. personnel, fringe benefits, travel, equipment, supplies, contractual costs, etc.)

-- Funding Area (e.g. training, inventories, site security and protection, public education and outreach, or sustainable livelihoods)
+- Funding Area (e.g. training, inventories, site security and protection, public education and outreach)

 Implementing Partner Information

 - Project lead, title, and brief summary of experience

 - Website or social media links of organization

 - SAM registration status (active or not active) (Note: An active SAM.gov registration is not required for Round 1 applications.)

 - Project Basics, including working title, anticipated project length (Note: Applicants may propose project periods of up to 36 months), location/site, and project cost estimate (amount requested from CPAIG; in U.S. dollars).